tractordev/wanix/README.md

 * Per-process namespaces for security, isolation, and custom environments
 * Built-in emulator for x86 support, Linux compatibility, and Docker-like functionality
 * Runs in the browser as well as natively on Mac, Windows, and Linux
-* Web: Filesystem interfaces for OPFS, DOM, web workers, and service workers
+* Web: File interfaces for OPFS, DOM, web workers, and service workers
 * Web: Runs WASI WebAssembly *and* x86 executables

 ### Example Uses